 After retiring from nursing and the subsequent wearing of uniforms or (for the most part) “asexual scrubs” for thirty seven years, I am enjoying dressing in what I consider feminine though reasonably priced nice clothes.

 I took an interest in “painting the barn,” so to speak, to look nicer as my confidence improved.
 This started when I started a small photography business several years ago and wanted to look more like a business woman.
-During that time I took on several surprising jobs as a photojournalist, a volunteer at the local chamber of commerce, and several smaller jobs.
+During that time I took on several fascinating jobs as a photojournalist, a volunteer at the local chamber of commerce, and several smaller jobs.

 Older with a different perspective